reflektor-digital-inc/spooky-framework/README.md

 Spooky Framework is put together using a few different modules, which can be used independently.

-- [spooky-element](https://github.com/maxtherocket/spooky-element) For creating, manipulating and organizing DOM elements.
+- [spooky-element](https://github.com/maxtherocket/spooky-element) For creating, manipulating, extending and organizing DOM elements.
 - [spooky-router](https://github.com/maxtherocket/spooky-router) For managing web site sections through routes.
 - [generator-spooky](https://github.com/maxtherocket/generator-spooky) A Yeoman generator to help speed up development and organize code.
 Generates boilerplate code for the initial project structure, sections and individual UI components.
 Which makes development extremenly fast :rocket: